top of page

 • Pancake batter (homemade or store-bought)

-• Grate Carrots and add spices (cinnamon, nutmeg)
+• Grated carrots and spices (cinnamon, nutmeg)

 Steps: